 Mediation has traditionally been used as a means of (non-binding) dispute resolution in family law matters.
 Recently, mediation has become more popular for the amicable resolution of commercial disputes.
 Generally speaking, in mediation proceedings an impartial third party seeks to help resolve a dispute by facilitating settlement negotiations.
 The mediator has no authority to impose a binding solution on the parties.
 Swiss courts cannot order parties to resort to mediation, but they can encourage them to do so.
+If a settlement agreement between the parties has been reached, the parties may jointly request that the agreement be approved by either the conciliation authority or the court (depending on when the mediation has been conducted).
+Such approved agreement has the same effect as a legally binding decision.
+Switzerland has not yet signed the Convention on International Settlement Agreements Resulting from Mediation ("Singapore Convention").

-Expert determination (frequently used in relation with price adjustment disputes in M&A transactions) and proceedings before an Ombudsman (for example, in banking matters) are further means of alternative dispute resolution available in Switzerland.
+Expert determination (frequently used in relation to price adjustment disputes in M&A transactions) and proceedings before an Ombudsman (for example, in banking matters) are further means of alternative dispute resolution available in Switzerland.